Chart Color Schemes

 Belair features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.6% of all households, including 39.2% couples with children, 31.9% couples without children, and 6.8% single parent families.
-Non-family households constitute the remaining 21.4%, with lone person households at 19.6% and group households comprising 1.8%.
+Family households constitute 78.6 percent of all households, including 39.2 percent couples with children, 31.9 percent couples without children, and 6.8 percent single parent families.
+Non-family households make up the remaining 21.4 percent, with lone person households at 19.6 percent and group households comprising 1.8 percent of the total.
 The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households